 Dr. Baron received an English degree from Harvard College and his medical degree from Yale University.
 He completed house staff training at New York University-Bellevue Medical Center and served a three-year obligation in the National Health Service Corps in rural Tennessee.

 Dr. Bremner, a board certified internist, is the Robert G. Petersdorf Endowed Chair in Medicine and Professor and Chair of the Department of Medicine at the University of Washington School of Medicine.
 He is Co-Founder and Director of the Center for Research in Reproduction and Contraception at the University of Washington.
 Funded continuously by the NIH since 1979, the Center investigates the basic biology of male reproduction, infertility and contraception.
 Dr. Bremner is also an active physician and teacher at University of Washington Medical Center in Seattle.

 Dr. Bremner serves as an at-large member of the American Board of Internal Medicine Board of Directors.
 He is the past President of the Association of Professors of Medicine (APM) and the American Society of Andrology.
+He received the Robert H. Williams Distinguished Chair Award, the highest honor of the APM.
 He has served on numerous national and international bodies, including NIH review groups, the Steering Committee for the World Health Organization Special Program on Research in Human Reproduction and the Expert Advisory Committee, Agency for International Development/CONRAD Program and the U.S. Department of Veterans Affairs Blue Ribbon Panel on Academic Affiliations.

 David L. Coleman, MD